Dedeo3/bentoApps/backend/backend.md

 ## project technology:
 - node and express js
-- joi
+- dotenv
-- prisma
+- mysql
-- winston
+- jsonwebtoken
 - bcrypt
+- nodemon
-- uuid
+- cors
 ## Before start, install all dependency:
 - npm install
 <p>Command above is included all dependency to be install